Yuanzhuangac/academicblog/content/post/jupyter/index.md

 ---
 title: Display Jupyter Notebooks with Academic
-subtitle: Learn how to blog in Academic using Jupyter notebooks
+subtitle: Learn how to blog in Academic using Jupyter notebooks.
+This blog is written as a tutorial.
-summary: Learn how to blog in Academic using Jupyter notebooks
+summary: Learn how to blog in Academic using Jupyter notebooks.
+This blog is written as a tutorial.
 authors:
   - admin
-tags: []
+tags:
+  - Python
+  - Markdown
-categories: []
+categories:
+  - Python
+  - Markdown
+  - Jupyter Notebook
 projects: []
-date: '2019-02-05T00:00:00Z'
+date: '2023-07-13'
-lastMod: '2019-09-05T00:00:00Z'
+lastMod: '2023-07-13'
 image:
   caption: ''
   focal_point: ''